NEURODIVERSITY

 Many who practise social masking report still feeling disconnected or overlooked in social situations.
 To an outsider, they may appear to bounce between activities, conversations or groups, as they struggle to connect or have trouble recognising typically expected responses and behaviours.
 To combat this, many will create a “social script” of conversational phrases that can be reused when required, or copy social behaviour from friends and sometimes even TV shows.

-Can it increase anxiety?
+Can masking increase anxiety?

 Those who regularly use social masking to cope with everyday interactions and situations may experience higher levels of anxiety than their peers, as they struggle to understand social situations and cues that others take for granted.